 The singer Eason Chan felt so isolated after becoming famous that he refused to ride the subway.
 He became frightened of people and could no longer interact in society.

-The more famous one is, the stronger one’s heart needs to be.
-Once one surrenders themselves to pressure, they will be destroyed by accumulated negative energy.
+The more famous you are, the stronger your heart needs to be.
+Once you surrender yourself to pressure, you will be destroyed by accumulated negative energy.
 Fan Bingbing, an actress and producer in China, stated that as long as she could endure all the insults she had suffered, she deserved the same number of compliments.

 10. The artist’s process